swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 both transitive dependencies would resolve to the same package, identified with the URI `example.com/mona/linkedlist`.

-We believe that using URLs as package identifiers will be intuitive and familiar for developers.
-`Package.swift` manifests have always declared external dependencies using URLs, so this step represents a formalization of this tradition rather than a departure from existing behavior.
-URLs also confer a host of additional benefits, including:

-- **Global addressability**:
-  You can navigate to package URLs from a browser or other networking clients.
-- **Security**:
-  Requests are authenticated through existing TLS certificate infrastructure.
-- **Naming authority**:
-  Control of package namespaces are a function of DNS resolution, which are adjudicated by [ICANN] and domain registrars.

 #### Dependency graph resolution

 In its `PackageGraph` module, Swift Package Manager defines